Structural Eye Color is Amazing

 … and in the mesh are also strands of smooth muscle tissue that contract to dilate (expand) the pupil, pulling the inner edge of the iris toward the outer edge.
 When this happens, the stroma fibers slacken and may become wiggly as tension is released.
 This makes me wonder, does that slightly alter the color of your eye as well?

-UPDATE: To everyone curious about Elizabeth Taylor’s mythical violet eyes, the short answer is that — as far as I know — she had grey-blue eyes that could be coaxed into appearing violet with the appropriate lighting or makeup and attire.
+UPDATE: To everyone curious about Elizabeth Taylor’s mythical violet eyes, the short answer is that — as far as I know — she had grey-blue eyes that could be made to appear violet with the appropriate lighting or color editing of images.